chrisyeungwc/CETM-25/README.md

 This is a dataset from Kaggle, Lending Club Loan Data. https://www.kaggle.com/wendykan/lending-club-loan-data

 ## Code Style and Demostration
 This data visualisation programming language is R and development platform is R Studio.
+The source code has been uploaded as CETM25.Rmd.
 The dashboard is built by flexdashboard and the demostration is referred to link below. https://chris-yeung.shinyapps.io/CETM25/
-Also, the source code has been uploaded as CETM25.Rmd